 The council will be tasked with recommending strategic practice, policy and investment ideas that advance the United We Learn vision to state policymakers and the citizens of Kentucky.
 If there are issues that stand in the way of creating the kind of education system Kentuckians want, the Kentucky United We Learn Council will help KDE and the Kentucky Board of Education (KBE) find those obstacles and recommend ways to remove them.

-On day one, KBE Chair Lu S. Young welcomed the council and challenged its members to think boldly about how education can evolve in Kentucky though “moonshot thinking.”
-Citing President John F. Kennedy’s “We choose to go to the Moon” speech, she said the United We Learn vision is a modern day “moonshot” for Kentucky’s public education system.
+On day one, KBE Chair Lu S. Young welcomed the council and challenged its members to think boldly about how education can evolve in Kentucky through “moonshot thinking.”
+Citing President John F. Kennedy’s “We choose to go to the Moon” speech, she said the United We Learn vision is a modern-day “moonshot” for Kentucky’s public education system.

 “Kentucky’s United We Learn vision aims to improve the human vision in bold, new ways,” she said.
 “We have set our sights on meeting the full spectrum of needs of every learner in every school in the Commonwealth, raising achievement for all learners and closing gaps among student groups, while intentionally engaging communities in fulfilling the unlimited promise of public schools in their own backyards.”